ClusterHQ/flocker/docs/releasenotes/index.rst

 * The :ref:`dataset API <api>` added support for leases.
   Leases prevent a dataset from being deleted or moved off a node.
-* Fix line splitting when logging to systemd's journal.
+* Fix line splitting when logging to `systemd`'s journal.
 * Various performance and scalability improvements.
 * Remove limits on size of configuration and state in agent protocol.
-* Don't endlessly restart containers with CPU shares or memory limits.
+- Prevent repeated restart of containers with CPU shares or memory limits.

 v1.3.1
 ======